-This program provides interest-free loans, up to $40,000, to small businesses to help cover their operating costs during a period where their revenues have been temporarily reduced.
-Please note that this support is only available until October 31st.
+This program provides interest-free loans of up to $40,000 to small businesses to help cover their operating costs during a period where their revenues have been temporarily reduced.

 Regional Relief and Recovery (RRRF)

-This program, accessed through your local Regional Development Agency, intends to help businesses and organizations in manufacturing, technology, tourism and others that are key to the regional and local economies.
+This program, accessed through your local Regional Development Agency, intends to help businesses and organizations in sectors such as manufacturing, technology, tourism and others that are key to the regions and to local economies.
 This fund is specifically targeted to those that have been unable to access other support measures.

 Additional Support By Sector

-There are also targeted programs listed under ‘support for sectors.’
-These sectors include: Agriculture and agri-food; Aquaculture and fisheries; Culture, heritage and sport; Air Transportation; Tourism; Energy; and Academic and Research.
+There have also been targeted programs listed under ‘support for sectors’, and these sectors include: Agriculture and agri-food; Aquaculture and fisheries; Culture, heritage and sport; Air Transportation; Tourism; Energy; and Academic and research.

 SELF EMPLOYED INDIVIDUALS